44fahadhasan/b9a12-client-side-44fahadhasan/README.md

 ## Technologies Used

-- React and TailwindCSS for the frontend
+- TailwindCSS, React used in front-end
 - Firebase for authentication
 - Node/Express for creating API endpoints
-- MongoDB for storing chat room members and their messages
+- MongoDB for database

 ## Basic Features